 DANCING ON THE GRAVE

-Book One of the Lakes crime thriller trilogy with CSI Grace McColl and Detective Nick Weston
+Book One in the Lakes crime thriller trilogy introducing CSI Grace McColl and DC Nick Weston

 It is a bad day to die…a perfect one to kill.

 The sniper lies in cover towards the upper northeastern edge of the valley.
 His right eye is up close behind the ten-power scope attached to the receiver of the rifle.
 He is watching a massacre as it unfolds below him.

 Between heartbeats, he tightens his forefinger round the trigger.